April 2020: Devon & Severn IFCA proposals for recreational bag limits.

 To be clear, the proposed bag limits are supposed to represent the threshold at which quantities collected become considered commercial rather than recreational.
 Permits will only be required for what is finally agreed to be commercial collection.

-Considerable lobbying will be needed in order to establish acceptable bag limits for each individual species that is listed,
+Considerable lobbying will be needed in order to establish acceptable bag limits for each individual species that is listed.

-Alan Deeming activities relating to IW marine committee of AT since 2017 AGM
+Alan Deeming activities relating to IW marine committee of AT

 Angling Trust national Conservation & Access Group

 It should not be overlooked that, despite the apparent healthy Bass stocks at present, several of the year classes of juvenile fish coming along to form the basis for stocks in future years are extremely low due to a combination of poor winter survival rates & decimation of breeding aggregations by commercial boats.
 A total stock collapse was predicted if the levels of mortality seen in 2016 & 7 were allowed to continue.
 It remains to be seen if current measures are too little too late, as happened with the herring which, after many years of heavy restrictions are only now showing signs of slight recovery.
+We can only hope that Bass will recover, at least in UK waters, to the point when UK RSAs are permitted to retain significant numbers.

 There have been some general comments about the AT not shouting loud enough at decision makers but the uncomfortable truth is that rank and file anglers have not provided a sufficient level of support to make government accept that RSA should be treated with equal or higher consideration than commercial fishing.
-Campaigns run by the AT in conjunction with the Bass Anglers Sportfishing Society have received very disappointing levels of support.
-Bear in mind that the governments own figures indicate that the vat paid by RSAs alone far exceeds the total revenue from UK commercial fin fish sales.
+Campaigns run by the AT in conjunction with the Bass Anglers Sportfishing Society and Save Our Seabass have received very disappointing levels of support.
+Bear in mind that the government’s own figures indicate that the vat paid by RSAs alone far exceeds the total revenue from UK commercial fin fish sales.
 That is even before one takes account of the millions it costs the UK tax payer to administer the commercial sector and also the millions paid in grants to it each year.
 UK sea anglers need to recognise that, for our situation to improve, each one needs to make his or her voice heard where it matters.
 Writing to our local MP in large numbers would be a good start especially if he becomes aware just how many potential voters are anglers & could thus affect the chances of his re-election.

 Another issue is the continued concern, first raised in 2017, about a possible threat to our English Channel Wrasse populations resulting from a new commercial fishery for live Wrasse being supplied to Scottish Salmon farmers to act as cleaner fish to control lice infestations rather than using chemicals.
 So far this fishery seems to have only spread as far East as Poole.
 The Angling Trust got up a petition against this fishery & also issued a challenge against the Cornish, Devon & Severn plus Southern IFCAs to the effect that they had not sufficiently considered the implications of this emerging commercial fishery but the petition received little support & I am not aware of any significant developments resulting from the legal challenge.
+Fortunately this fishery is somewhat unusual as the market of the live fish is very limited to a small number of Salmon Farming companies and they limit their purchasing to a set list of vessels.
+Those vessels working in the SIFCA area are obliged to comply with a voluntary code of practice which includes, among other things, size limits, seasonal & geographical limits and catch recording.

 Southern IFCA Recreational Angling Sector Group